 - Spin Rewriter

 Each content spinning tools use different methodologies and technologies.
-However, it’s not recommended to use a content spinner for an authority blog as even though it creates copyspace-passed content, they are lack of engagement.
+However, using a content spinner for an authority blog is not recommended as even though it creates Copyspace-passed content, they lack engagement.

-If you’re building a niche blog or an event blog, then content spin might be a good option for you to create lots of articles in a short span of time.
+If you’re building a niche blog or an event blog, then content spin might be a good option for creating lots of articles in a short time.

 Another handy feature integrated with Blog Post composer in Content Studio is Translate.
 Basically, you can publish the original article(s) in another language to get more eyeballs.

 You don’t want to be a brilliant guy to use this feature.
-Translating trending content from default language to another language, not only you will be able to get more traffic from search engines and social networking sites, but also more targeted visitors to your business too.
+By translating trending content from the default language to another, you will get more traffic from search engines and social networking sites and more targeted visitors to your business.

-If everything is looks good, review your blog post.
+If everything looks good, review your blog post.

-One of best features I want to discuss in this Content Studio review is the Automation.
+Automation is one of the best features I want to discuss in this Content Studio review.

-Basically, with ‘Automation’ tools, you can automate EVERYTHING that you’ve done manually.
+With ‘Automation’ tools, you can automate everything you’ve done manually.

-In fact, once you integrated the right tools and set up the right targeting in automation, you can literally have run-on-demand websites and social media campaigns that drive traffic to your business and make money for you.
+In fact, once you have integrated the right tools and set up the proper targeting in automation, you can have run-on-demand websites and social media campaigns that drive traffic to your business and make money for you.

 Just like most other things, before using social media automation tools, you have to master the process by doing manually.

-On another hand, if you have set up the wrong targeting in automation campaigns, you will get incorrect outputs.
+On the other hand, if you have set up the wrong targeting in automation campaigns, you will get incorrect outputs.
 It means you have to steer clear of what you want to do with each targeting.
 (You can preview content before it’s published.)

 ContentStudio has automation tools for each uses called Automation Recipes.
-For example, there are separate automation recipes for sharing videos to social media and blogs.
+For example, there are separate automation recipes for sharing videos on social media and blogs.

 Currently, there are seven automation recipes.
 They are.